Jiggins/mu-cs401-f2015/lecture-14.md

 HMM can have discrete values

-No effient algorithm is known for the Coupled HMM, there is known algorithms for single HMM
+No efficient algorithm is known for the Coupled HMM, there is known algorithms for single HMM

 Multiscale Quadtree
 =============

--Images hve multiscale properties, i.e the statically probability of the distribution remains the same when viewing the image when zoomed in or viewing it full sized.
+-Images have multiscale properties, i.e. the statically probability of the distribution remains the same when viewing the image when zoomed in or viewing it full sized.

-Stero fuse (Stero vision) - Using two camera that are close side-by-side postion for depth perception, gives uncertainly which is important, e.g we know where a ball might land after thrown but can't tell for sure where it'll land but the general area, i.e a gust of wind could change the trajectory at the last second.
+Stereo fuse (Stereo vision) - Using two camera that are close side-by-side position for depth perception, gives uncertainly which is important, e.g. we know where a ball might land after thrown but can't tell for sure where it'll land but the general area, i.e. a gust of wind could change the trajectory at the last second.

-Encoding on noisey channel
+Encoding on noisy channel

 m > n
 <pre>